 numerical-examples: "数值示例"When heading maps are created¶

-New file translation (NEW mode): The action generates the heading-map from the translated headings and injects it into the target frontmatter
+New file translation (NEW mode): The action generates the translation metadata from the translated headings and title, and injects it into the target frontmatter

-Section update (UPDATE mode): If a heading is translated differently, the heading-map is updated to reflect the new translation
+Section update (UPDATE mode): If a heading is translated differently, the translation metadata is updated to reflect the new translation

-Forward resync (RESYNC mode): The heading-map is preserved from the existing target document
+Forward resync (RESYNC mode): The translation metadata is preserved from the existing target document

 When to edit manually¶